finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/Social-Professional/index.md

 - Ergonomics and healthy computing environments
 - Time to market and cost considerations versus quality professional standards

-**Learning Outcomes**:
+??? info "Learning Outcomes:"

     1. Identify ethical issues that arise in software development and determine how to address them technically and ethically.
 [Familiarity]
     2. Explain the ethical responsibility of ensuring software correctness, reliability and safety.
 [Familiarity]
     3. Describe the mechanisms that typically exist for a professional to keep up-to-date.
 [Familiarity]
-- 197 -
     4. Describe the strengths and weaknesses of relevant professional codes as expressions of professionalism and guides to decision-making.
 [Familiarity]
     5. Analyze a global computing issue, observing the role of professionals and government officials in managing this problem.
 [Assessment]
     6. Evaluate the professional codes of ethics from the ACM, the IEEE Computer Society, and other organizations.
 [Assessment]
-[Core-Tier2]
     7. Describe ways in which professionals may contribute to public policy.
 [Familiarity]
     8. Describe the consequences of inappropriate professional behavior.
 [Familiarity]
     9. Identify progressive stages in a whistle-blowing incident.
 [Familiarity]
     10. Identify examples of how regional culture interplays with ethical dilemmas.
 [Familiarity]
     11. Investigate forms of harassment and discrimination and avenues of assistance.
 [Usage]
     12. Examine various forms of professional credentialing.
 [Usage]
     13. Explain the relationship between ergonomics in computing environments and people’s health.
 [Familiarity]
     14. Develop a computer usage/acceptable use policy with enforcement measures.
 [Assessment]
     15. Describe issues associated with industries’ push to focus on time to market versus enforcing quality professional standards.
 [Familiarity]

 ## SP/Intellectual Property

 Intellectual property refers to a range of intangible rights of ownership in an asset such as a software program.
 Each intellectual property "right" is itself an asset.
 The law provides different methods for protecting these rights of ownership based on their type.
 There are essentially four types of intellectual property rights relevant to software: patents, copyrights, trade secrets and trademarks.
 Each affords a different type of legal protection.
 See cross-referencing with the Information Management (IM) Knowledge Area.

-**Topics**:

 - Philosophical foundations of intellectual property
 - Intellectual property rights (cross-reference IM/Information Storage and Retrieval/intellectual property and